The-going/evlproject/content/core/user-api/heap/_index.md

   size, and the allocation proceeds from there, returning one chunk from the newly allocated page to the caller.

-- if the requested chunk is larger than half the size of a page (i.e. >= 2^9 bytes), a set of contiguous pages which covers the entire allocation request is directly pulled from the free pool maintained in the current extent.
+- if the size of requested chunk rounded up to the next power of 2 is larger than half the size of a page (i.e. >= 2^9 bytes), a set of contiguous pages which covers the entire allocation request is directly pulled from the free pool maintained in the current extent.
 In this case, the fast block cache is not used.

 ![Alt text](/images/heap.png "EVL heap management")